-Mary Ellen Barbera, chief judge of the Maryland Court of Appeals, will be the commencement speaker for the University of Baltimore School of Law’s 90th commencement ceremony on Monday, May 15, 2017.
+Mary Ellen Barbera, chief judge of the Maryland Court of Appeals, gave the keynote address at the University of Baltimore School of Law’s 90th commencement ceremony on Monday, May 15, 2017.

-The ceremony will take place at 1 p.m. at the Patricia and Arthur Modell Performing Arts Center at the Lyric (140 W. Mt.
+The ceremony took place at the Patricia and Arthur Modell Performing Arts Center at the Lyric (140 W. Mt.
 Royal Ave., Baltimore 21201).

 After majoring in early childhood education at what was then Towson State College, Barbera taught in Baltimore City public schools for nine years.
 She went on to earn a J.D. from the University of Maryland law school, graduating in 1984.
 She was admitted to the Maryland bar the same year.